BINF-6310L-8310L-Spring25/Problem_Set_08_Markov_1/README.md

 - T
 - C
 - G

+  Report the order from Most Likely to Least Likely
 </br>
 ## BONUS QUESTION
 BONUS: What evolutionary phenomenon did we demonstrate in the last step (Problem 3, question 4)